xlladdins/xll/docs/Excel4MacrosT-Zcopy.md

 Create    is a logical value which, if TRUE displays the next level of tracer arrows in the direction specified by direction.
 If FALSE, removes the current level of tracer arrows in the direction specified by direction.
-A level is the number of \"arrows\" away from the source cell.
+A level is the number of "arrows" away from the source cell.

 **Remark**

-Returns the \#VALUE! error value if not available; for example, the selection is something other than a worksheet, or the cell(s) cannot be traced.
+Returns the \#VALUE\! error value if not available; for example, the selection is something other than a worksheet, or the cell(s) cannot be traced.